siggame/blog/MegaMinerAI-Rules.md

 designed to exploit security vulnerabilities in SIG-Game’s infrastructure or an opponent’s code, SIG-Game would consider this actionable sabotage.

+### Examples of acceptable and unacceptable actions:

+Please note that these are examples.
+If you have questions about other actions, please contact SIG-Game.

+#### Acceptable:

+-   Analyzing other teams strategy from watching games

+-   Asking another team about their strategy

+    - If they volunteer that information, that's their decision.

+#### Unacceptable:

+-   Exploiting security vulnerabilities

+    -   This includes (but is not limited to) network and memory exploits

+-   Excessive use of computing resources

+    -   Abusively consuming CPU, memory, disk space

+-   Stealing code from other teams

 Other Rules and Policies
 ------------------------